levitsky/pyteomics/tutorial/source/data.rst

 **.pepXML** is a widely used XML-based format for peptide identifications.
 It contains information about the MS data, the parameters of the search engine used and the assigned sequences.
-To access these data, use :py:mod:`pepxml` module.
+To access these data, use :py:mod:`pyteomics.pepxml` module.

-:py:mod:`pepxml` has the same structure as :py:mod:`mzml`.
-The function :py:func:`iter_psm` iterates through Peptide-Spectrum matches in a .pepXML file and returns them as a custom dict.
+:py:mod:`pyteomics.pepxml` has the same structure as :py:mod:`pyteomics.mzml`.
+The function :py:func:`pyteomics.pepxml.iter_psm` iterates through Peptide-Spectrum matches in a .pepXML file and returns them as a custom dict.

 .. code-block:: python